 “Now the teen preacher looked so baffled, when I asked him why he dressed, with twenty pounds of headlines stapled to his chest.”

 My name is Nick DiUlio, a freelance writer and editor from New Jersey.
 I have been passionate about the craft of writing since I was old enough to spell, and this love has led to a successful career in journalism and creative nonfiction.
-As a freelancer, I have covered a wide range of topics and personalities, as my published work has focused on everything from profiles of artists and important political figures to hard-news stories with both national and local appeal; from restaurant and beverage reviews to tips on fashion and finance; from health and wellness pieces to celebrity Q&A’s.
+As a freelancer, I have covered a wide range of topics and personalities, as my published work has focused on everything from profiles of artists and important political figures to long-form explanatory features with both national and local appeal; from restaurant and beverage reviews to tips on fashion and finance; from health and wellness pieces to celebrity Q&A’s.

-At Twenty Pounds of Headlines, readers will find everything from (non)sensical political rants to album reviews; endorsements of societal taboos to essays on popular culture and family; histrionics of self to the deprecation of living in a world with monsters and saviors.
+At Twenty Pounds of Headlines, readers will find everything from (non)sensical political rants to album reviews; endorsements of societal taboos to essays on pop culture and family; histrionics of self to the deprecation of living in a world with monsters and saviors.
 So have a cup of tea—or maybe a dram of whiskey—and stay a while.

 Your photographer is a GENIUS!